uli-heller/git-conflict-separate-files/MyServiceTest.md

 Feature S Test
 --------------

-Some implementation details of the unit test for feature S
+Some implementation details of the unit test for feature S, modified

 Feature V Test
 --------------